MollyZhang/Learning_stuff/reinforcement_learning_learning/README.md

 > if there are three Os in a row or a board is filled up, then the probabaility of winning is 0
 > for all other cases, value function is initialized as 0.5 then greedily update each state's value function to the value of its subsequent states, in other words:
-V(s) <-- V(s) + \alpha[V(s')-V(s)]
+V(s) <-- V(s) + α[V(s')-V(s)]
-where \alpha is the learning rate and V(s') -V(s) is the learning rate difference before and after state transition.
+where α is the learning rate and V(s') -V(s) is the learning rate difference before and after state transition.
 In other words, if state s' has a higher value function than state s, then state s's value function is moved to higher as well.
 This process is repeated until all value converges.
 This method works well for tick-tack-toe game.

 some disccusions:
 <ul>